-The BIGCHEM project is a Horizon 2020 MSC ITN EID project, started 01-01-2016, providing innovative education in large chemical data analysis.
-The innovative research program will be implemented with the target users, large pharma companies and SMEs, which generate and analyze large chemical data as well as will promote technology transfer from academy to industrial applications.
+The BIGCHEM project was a Horizon 2020 Marie Skłodowska-Curie Innovative Training Network - European Industrial Doctorate, started 01-01-2016 and finished 31-12-2019, providing innovative education in large chemical data analysis.
+The innovative research program was implemented with the target users, large pharma companies and SMEs, which generated and analyzed large chemical data as well as promoted technology transfer from academy to industry.

 This project had funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 676434.
 The project publications and citations are accessible here.
 On the moment of the final report submission (28.02.2020) one project article was listed as "hot" and four articles were "highly cited" according to the Web of Knowledge.
 See also special issue Big Data in Chemistry in J. Cheminformatics.